NTIG-Uppsala/Stuns-Aterbrukslabben/documentation/setup-documentation.md

 ### Set up automatic expiring post emails

 **This is a linux solution.
 It may work on mac but is not tested.
-If you wish to automate it on windows you'd have to make a scipt that sends a post request to the api endpoint "http://YOUR_URL/api/send-mail-to-expiring-posts" with a secret in the header**
+If you wish to automate it on windows you'd have to make a script that sends a post request to the api endpoint "http://YOUR_URL/api/send-mail-to-expiring-posts" with a secret in the header**

 - In your `.env` file create a new variable named MAIL_AUTOMATION_SECRET.
-Make up a secret and make set it as MAIL_AUTOMATION_SECRET value
+Come up with a secret and set it as the value of MAIL_AUTOMATION_SECRET.

-- Copy the expiring-post-mail-automation directory to you're home directory using the command below.
+- Copy the expiring-post-mail-automation directory to your home directory using the command below.
 Note that if you wish to not use the home directory you'll have to exchange the path so it aligns with your path.

 ```bash
 cp -r expiring-post-mail-automation ~/
 ```

 - Open the newly made copy of expiring-post-mail-automation.sh file and exchange "YOUR SECRET KEY HERE" to your secret.
 If you dont use the home directory you will have to edit the path of the output of the file to align with your path.

-- Exit the file and enter these two commands, make sure to exhange "YOUR_USERNAME" to your profile name.
+- Exit the file and enter these two commands, make sure to exchange "YOUR_USERNAME" to your profile name.

 ```bash
 chmod +x expiring-post-mail-automation.sh
 chown YOUR_USERNAME: expiring-post-mail-automation.sh
 ```

-- Open crontab by entering the command
+- Open crontab by entering this command

 ```bash
 crontab -e
 ```

-- At the bottom of the file paste
+- At the bottom of the file paste this line of code

 ```bash
 0 12 * * * /bin/bash ~/expiring-post-mail-automation/expiring-post-mail-automation.sh
 ```

-- This will as long as the server is running execute the expiring-post-mail-automation.sh script everyday at 12 pm.
+- This will execute the expiring-post-mail-automation.sh script everyday at 12 pm as long as the server is running.
 Note that if you dont use your home directory you will have to change the path to align with your directory.

+Now users will receive an email if one of their posts is within a week of it's expiration date.
+The email will let users extend the expiration date or delete the post immediatly.
+If the post reaches it's expiration date it will be deleted.